-Monthly topical treatments have been a godsend for those of us who remember trying to battle flea infestations with sprays, collars, powders, and even nasty and toxic “flea dips.”
-But if you have a chronic health problem, chemical sensitivity, young children in your home, or kittens with fleas -- or even if you just want to go easier on your cat and on the Earth -- you might want to use less toxic alternatives to keep the pests at bay.
-Here are some cat-safe ways to de-flea your cat, your home, and your yard.
+Monthly topical treatments have been a godsend for those of us who remember trying to battle flea infestations with sprays, collars, powders and even nasty, toxic “flea dips.”
+But if you have a chronic health problem, chemical sensitivity, young children in your home or kittens with fleas — or even if you just want to go easier on your cat and on the Earth — you might want to use less toxic alternatives to keep the pests at bay.
+Here are some safer ways for natural flea control for cats, your home and your yard.

 Yes, I know that sounds ridiculous, but if your cat has a lot of fleas, bathing your cat with a non-irritating product such as unscented castile soap diluted fifty fifty with water will be very helpful.
 Before you bathe your cat, lather up some soap around his neck and ears to keep the fleas from fleeing to the dry ground of his head.
 Follow the bath with a thorough combing using a fine-toothed flea comb.